aisingapore/TagUI/docs/faq.rst

 -------------------------------------------------
 CSV files are files which stores data in a table form.
 They can be opened with Microsoft Excel and Google Sheets.

 Each line is a row of values.
-The values are split into different columns by commas ``,``, which is CSV stands for Comma Separated Values.
+The values are split into different columns by commas ``,``, which is why CSV stands for Comma Separated Values.

 .. _run-on-schedule: